Mobee-App/documentation/docs/documentation-api/2 - QR Code Module/qr-codes-in-email-template.md

 ## Personalization

 This template provides a personalized invitation experience for each recipient by incorporating their contact name and a QR code linked to their specific contact.

-Keep in mind that the we used the Google Charts API to generate the QR codes (See more: [Google Charts API documentation](https://developers.google.com/chart/infographics/docs/qr_codes)).
-Please make sure to add the API as a remote site in your org (See more: [Configure Remote Site Settings](https://help.salesforce.com/s/articleView?id=sf.configuring_remoteproxy.htm&type=5)).

 This approach enhances client engagement and delivers a unique invitation experience through Salesforce email templates.